Thinking About Getting A Modern Day Perm? A Matrix Pro Answers All Your Questions

 Do you still picture Madonna’s 1980s poodle curls when you hear the word “perm?”
 Well we’re here to erase that image from your mind—PERMANANTELY!
 Today’s perms, aka texturizing formulas, are nothing like the crunchy hairdos from decades past.
 They range from smoothing treatments to beach waves and could be exactly the hair treatment and style you are looking for!
 Matrix Director of Education Development, Donna Mann, answers all your questions about perms.

-Donna: In general, avoid perms if you are extremely highlighted, or if you do multiple hair color services—like color plus highlights.
+In general, avoid perms if you are extremely highlighted, or if you do multiple hair color services—like color plus highlights.
 You should also hold off on perming your hair if it is extremely damaged.
-In the meantime, you can prep and restore the bonds in your hair with a bond restoration treatment, from Matrix BOND Ultim8.
+In the meantime, you can prep and restore the bonds in your hair with a bond restoration treatment like BOND Ultim8 or Total Results The Re-bond.
 Once your stylist decides your hair is healthy again, you can move forward with a perm.
 Plus, stylists can add BOND Ultim8 into your perm or smoothing formula, to prevent damage and keep your hair healthy and strong.